ansys/pyscadeone/doc/source/getting_started/index.rst

 Limitations
 -----------

-- The :ref:`ref_python_wrapper` support:
+- :ref:`ref_python_wrapper` limitations:

   - Two sensors with the same name in different modules cannot be correctly generated.
-  - Linux is not supported.

-- Swan language support:
+- Swan language limitations:

-  - The n-ary **lxor** operator is not supported.
   - The optional *luid* of a **diagram** construct is ignored.